jcsoo/rust-notes/futures.md

 ```

 If you want to run multiple servers in a single loop, you can use lp.handle().spawn() to start them up.

+Polling Streams
+---
+When using Streams, be sure to call poll() repeatedly if you get a Poll::Ok() result.
+Otherwise, it may not
+get to the point where it will re-register the socket for a read.